wendyam28/kindheat/README.md

-Got it, WENDYAM — let’s fix that right now.
-Your README.md is the front door of your GitHub repo.
-It should clearly explain what KindHeat™ is, why it matters, and how people can get involved.

-✅ Copy-Paste README.md for Your Repo
 # KindHeat™ | Humanitarian Heater Kits

 KindHeat™ is a zero-budget, dignity-driven innovation delivering battery-powered heater kits to unhoused individuals, outreach vans, and emergency shelters.
 Built in Buffalo, NY, this project aims to restore warmth and dignity through scalable, portable tech.